ASafaeirad/cv/README.md

 **Key Accomplishments**

 -   Planned and implemented a one-year Front-end migration roadmap from a legacy codebase to a React/Typescript by collaborating closely with the CTO, Product Owners, and the business team.
+-   Implemented design-system library for the company by working closely with the design team.
 -   Supervised and mentored an intern developer into a productive team member throughout a six-month roadmap plan.
 -   Reduced the project development cost by using code generation and AST transform as a solution to autogenerate boilerplate API client codes.
 -   Automated visual regression testing flow and UI review by integrating Storybook, Chromatic, and GitHub Actions.